Quansight-Labs/quansight-labs-site/posts/2020/03/pytorch-tensoriterator-internals.md

 ## TH iterators

-TensorIterator was devised to simplify the implementation of pytorch's tensor operations over the `TH` implementation. `TH` uses preprocessor macros to write type-independent loops over tensors, instead of C++ templates.
+TensorIterator was devised to simplify the implementation of PyTorch's tensor operations over the `TH` implementation. `TH` uses preprocessor macros to write type-independent loops over tensors, instead of C++ templates.
 For example, consider this simple `TH` loop for computing the product of all the numbers in a particular dimension (find the code [here](https://github.com/pytorch/pytorch/blob/master/aten/src/TH/generic/THTensorMoreMath.cpp#L350)):